By Nentapmun Gomwalk

 Human psychology is one of the things that constantly amazes me.
 It is so paradoxically complex and simple and has everything to do with our daily existence and our reactions to the things around us.
 One of the broadest aspects of psychology that amazes me is the idea of personality.
 The concepts of individuality, uniqueness, free will, the way the mind is an inexhaustible wonder, easily manipulated and also a weapon of mass destruction.

-We’ve all heard the cliché that we are all “unique snowflakes”, special in our very own way.
+We’ve all heard the cliché that we are all “unique snowflakes” special in our very own way.
 This is debatable and if you pay me enough money, I could argue it out as well.
-The cliché’s however, are true.
-Everyone, no matter what can never go through the exact same set of circumstances and therein lies unique individuality.
-Of course there are other factors to be considered but this is the one thing that unites all individuals.
-That none can be the same, hence the name.
+The cliché however, is true.
+Everyone no matter what can never go through the exact same set of circumstances and therein lies unique individuality.
+Of course, there are other factors to be considered but this is the one thing that unites all individuals.
+None can be the same, hence the name.

 It is almost a joke how much we can be our own biggest enemy without even realizing it.
 That our own mind subconsciously threatens our being without us being aware is tragic.
 Just like a Shakespeare play.

-The most elaborate definition of self-criticism I’ve found is a sort of mechanism which is “used to examine and evaluate our own behavior, recognizing weaknesses, shortcomings and errors” (Nugent)
+The most elaborate definition of self-criticism I’ve found is a sort of mechanism which is “used to examine and evaluate our own behaviour, recognizing weaknesses, shortcomings and errors.”
+(Nugent)

 I have found that people filter out circumstances through different spheres.
 The most common of these spheres that I’ve found are logic or emotions, masculinity or feminism (not in terms of gender or the movement but in values of achievement or quality of life respectively), or through the Myers Briggs Personality type index.

-When the superego provides constructive criticism and reasonable prohibitions, its positive growth is our ideal personality or our “ego ideal”.
-When the superego however is negative, it presents us with a false image of ourselves which rarely seeks to be better but instead revels in self-pity, cynicism and abuse.
+When the superego provides constructive criticism and reasonable prohibitions, its positive growth is our ideal personality or our “ego ideal.”
+When the superego however is negative, it presents us with a false image of ourselves that rarely seeks to be better but instead revels in self-pity, cynicism and abuse.

 British psychotherapist Adam Philips writes, “Self-criticism, when it isn’t useful in the way any self-correcting approach can be, is self-hypnosis.
-It is judgment as spell, or curse, not as conversation; it is an order, not a negotiation; it is dogma, not over interpretation” (Popova).
-This sort of dogmatic tyranny eventually trumps our own happiness, leaving nothing but dissatisfaction, depression and constant displeasure with oneself.
+It is judgment as a spell, or curse, not as conversation; it is an order, not a negotiation; it is dogma, not over-interpretation” (Popova).
+This sort of dogmatic tyranny eventually trumps our own happiness, leaving nothing but dissatisfaction, depression and constant displeasure with ourselves.
 Happiness as a value is constantly being underrated in our society, but it is ultimately a major determinant of our quality of life.

-The first way to cope is being mindful of our thoughts and the way we talk to ourselves.
+The first way to cope is to be mindful of our thoughts and the way we talk to ourselves.
 We are constantly having a conversation with ourselves in our heads.
-A study by Fred Luskin, Ph.D. says humans have about 60,000 thoughts a day.
+A study by Fred Luskin, PhD says humans have about 60,000 thoughts a day.
 Be mindful of those thoughts and use them to build yourself up instead of bringing yourself down.

 Lastly, we must learn to celebrate ourselves.
 We live in a world where it is more common to criticize than to celebrate.
 Celebrating yourself is like fuel to an engine and we must remember that even the smallest of victories are still victories.
-Doing this builds us up and eventually leads us to loving ourselves more and being happy.
+Doing this builds us up and eventually leads us to love ourselves more and be happy.